-Sunday, 29 June 2025
+Sunday, 14 September 2025

-You can see what the rest of the design team have done, and link up your entry, at The Paper Players page.
+What will you do with LeAnne's colours?
+You can see what the rest of the team have done and link up your entry on The Paper Players page.

 Here's a quick recap of our challenge rules: